Gen-C: Populating Virtual Worlds with Generative Crowds: Introduction

+Simulating human crowds has long been an active research field, producing numerous models and tools for character behavior generation~\cite{Pelechano2016,Lemonari2022Authoring}.
+Several commercial solutions integrated into game engines and rendering software enable large-scale crowd rendering~\cite{golaem,mas,unity,unreal} in virtual scenes.
+While these approaches have advanced visual plausibility, they primarily target motion synthesis rather than the decision processes and interactions that govern behaviors over time.

+Most agent-based methods focus on low-level navigation tasks such as collision avoidance, path following, and group steering~\cite{surveytoll,musse2021history}.
+While effective for local interactions, they struggle to model higher-level behaviors that arise as individuals pursue goals, interact socially, or respond to environmental cues.
+Examples include stopping to chat, browsing shop windows, or queuing for a train, activities that require planning and coordination but are rarely represented in current systems, leading to repetitive and less adaptive dynamics.
+Recent advances such as Meta’s WorldGen~\cite{wang2025worldgen} and Google’s Genie~\cite{bruce2024genie} highlight the need for scalable virtual worlds with coordinated agents.

-In this paper, we introduce \emph{Gen-C}, a generative framework that allows users to automatically populate virtual worlds with diverse crowds.
-At the core of our approach lies a \emph{\ig}, which is a time-expanded graph that encodes the spatial and temporal evolution of the crowd in a scene, capturing high-level agent-to-agent and agent-to-environment interactions over time.
-With the advent of big data and deep learning, an obvious solution would be to learn such \igs~from real crowd data.
-Indeed, a number of data-driven approaches have been proposed that learn crowd models from trajectories extracted from real-world crowd data~\cite{Lerner2009Data,groupjehee,Lerner2009Fitting,greilcrowds}.
-Nevertheless, the dependency on having to collect and analyze real crowd data can quickly become a barrier, limiting also the generalization capabilities of such solutions.
+In this work, we introduce \emph{Generative Crowds (Gen-C)}, a framework for synthesizing high-level behaviors of virtual agents for diverse multi-agent crowd simulations.
+Rather than targeting low-level physical fidelity, this work emphasizes the generation of plausible, diverse, and goal-driven high-level agent behaviors for autonomously populating complex environments.
+At the core of our approach lies a \emph{crowd scenario graph}: a time-expanded graph that encodes the spatial and temporal evolution of the crowd, capturing agent-agent and agent-environment interactions.
+With the advent of data-driven methods, an obvious approach is to learn such graphs directly from real data.
+Several works have modeled crowds by leveraging trajectories extracted from limited real-world datasets~\cite{Lerner2009Data,groupjehee,Lerner2009Fitting,greilcrowds,Panayiotou2025CEDRL}.
+However, the cost and effort required to collect and annotate such data, together with its limited coverage of high-level behaviors, quickly become a bottleneck and restrict generalization.